 If you are breastfeeding it can be hard to tell how much your child is getting.
-I recommend keeping nursing sessions to 3-4 times a day.
+I recommend keeping nursing sessions to 3-4 times a day if your child has any problems getting in a varied diet.
 Do your best to have the nursing sessions after meals to top your child up, instead of before.
 This will help them to eat foods first, and then get their fill of breast milk afterwards.
 If you are still nursing a lot and find that your child isn’t very interested in food, it is worth experimenting with timing of breastfeeds and frequency.
 The goal is to encourage a good balance with food as the primary source of nutrients and breast milk augmenting it.

 The logistics of transitioning your baby to milk